Local Hour: Tony Calls Dan "Dad" (feat. Tom Bogert)

 We did not have a very good defense.

-And we did not not play our best football at the end.
+And we did not play our best football at the end.
 In fact, we were playing poor defense.

 I felt like it was debatable.

 Like there was definitely some arguments in our favor and some that I couldn't make.
-I couldn't say we have a complete team and we're playing our, I couldn't say that.
+I couldn't say we have a complete team and we're playing our best.

-To me, that was all right, their best points, which are really good versus ours, because we have some holes in ours.
+To me, that was, all right, their best points, which are really good versus ours, because we have some holes in ours.
 It's a debate.

 This year,